WestRock Company (WRK) Stock: A SWOT Analysis

 WRK) stock’s latest price update

-WestRock Company (NYSE: WRK)’s stock price has decreased by -2.59 compared to its previous closing price of 27.79.
-Nevertheless, the company has seen a loss of -9.19% in its stock price over the last five trading days.
+WestRock Company (NYSE: WRK)’s stock price has decreased by -0.11 compared to its previous closing price of 28.56.
+However, the company has seen a gain of 3.63% in its stock price over the last five trading days.
 Barrons Online reported on 02/28/23 that The S&P 500’s Best 5 and Worst 5 Stocks in February

 WRK’s Market Performance